-"What if once something happens to you, when you are the centre of an act of violence, will you then wake up?" (#4060)
+'What if once something happens to you, when you are the centre of an act of violence, will you then wake up?' (#4060)

-The crisis of capitalism has resulted in an intensification and extension of right-wing extremism that promises simple xenophobic and new racist solutions to social problems.
+The crisis of capitalism has resulted in an intensification and extension of rightwing extremism that promises simple xenophobic and new racist solutions to social problems.
 The intensification of online right-wing extremism is a manifestation of this tendency.
 There are no easy fixes to this unsettling reality.
 Only profound social, political, socio-economic, educational and cultural responses can ground an effective form of contemporary anti-fascism.
+Slavoj Žižek (2016,

-Slavoj Žižek (2016: 100) argues that what is needed is "a positive universal project shared by all participants", a project for the commons that makes different suffering groups see that they "are parts of one and the same universal struggle" (101).
-Such a project is commonly called "socialism".
-Given the inherent connection of capitalism, nationalism and new racism, a fundamental change of power relations, the economy and politics is needed in order to avoid the possibility of a "fascism-producing crisis" (Eley 2015: 112).
+100) argues that what is needed is 'a positive universal project shared by all participants', a project for the commons that makes different suffering groups see that they 'are parts of one and the same universal struggle' (101).
+Such a project is commonly called 'socialism'.
+Given the inherent connection of capitalism, nationalism and new racism, a fundamental change of power relations, the economy and politics is needed in order to avoid the possibility of a 'fascismproducing crisis' (Eley 2015, 112).

 The reasons for the rise of the FPÖ in Austria are complex and manifold.
-They include an incomplete Denazification process, Austrian nationalism, Austrian neoliberalism, the role of right-wing media, the institutional containment of class struggle, weakness of the political Left, a low level of general education, and the patronage system (see Fuchs 2016a for a detailed discussion).
-The FPÖ's electoral successes are an indication that the "spectre which is haunting Europe, some 60 years after the end of the Third Reich and its nationalsocialist ideology, is the 'spectre of radical right-wing populism" (Wodak 2013: 24).
-One must certainly add that the spectre of new racism, new nationalism and the New Right is articulated with capitalist development and class structures - destructive forces that already Marx and Engels criticised when publishing the Communist Manifesto in 1848.
+They include an incomplete de-Nazification process, Austrian nationalism, Austrian neoliberalism, the role of right-wing media, the institutional containment of class struggle, weakness of the political Left, a low level of general education, and the patronage system (see Fuchs 2016a for a detailed discussion).
+The FPÖ's electoral successes are an indication that the "spectre which is haunting Europe", some 60 years after the end of the Third Reich and its national-socialist ideology, is the "spectre of radical right-wing populism" (Wodak 2013, 24).
+One must certainly add that the spectre of new racism, new nationalism and the New Right is articulated with capitalist development and class structures destructive forces that Marx and Engels already criticized when publishing the Communist Manifesto in 1848.
 Right-wing populism combines social issues with nationalism and new racism and pretends to fill the vacuum that has been created by social democracy's move towards embracing neoliberalism and shifting itself towards the right in the political spectrum.

-New right populism is "the price the Left pays for renouncing any radical political project, and accepting market capitalism as 'the only game in town" (Žižek 2000/2006: 41).
-"The populist Right moves to occupy the terrain evacuated by the Left, as the only 'serious' political force that still employs an anti-capitalist rhetoric - even if thickly coated with a nationalist/racist/ religious veneer" (Žižek 2000/2006: 33-34).
-The only feasible challenge to right-wing populism solution is the re-invention of the Left and the creation of a new socialism for the 21st century.
+New Right populism is 'the price the Left pays for renouncing any radical political project, and accepting market capitalism as "the only game in town" (Žižek 2000/2006, 41).
+'The populist Right moves to occupy the terrain evacuated by the Left, as the only "serious" political force that still employs an anticapitalist rhetoric - even if thickly coated with a nationalist/racist/religious veneer' (Žižek 2000/2006, 33-34).
+The only feasible challenge to the right-wing populist solution is the re-invention of the Left and the creation of a new socialism for the twentieth century.
 If such a project fails, then we may very well be on the path towards a new fascism in Europe and throughout the world.
-We are today again at the crossroads that Rosa Luxemburg, citing Friedrich Engels, identified exactly 100 years ago: "Bourgeois society stands at the crossroads, either transition to socialism or regression into barbarism."
-(Luxemburg 1916: 388)
+We are today again at the crossroads that Rosa Luxemburg, citing Friedrich Engels, identified exactly 100 years ago: 'Bourgeois society stands at the crossroads, either transition to socialism or regression into barbarism.'
+(Luxemburg 1916, 388).